Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

     Elasticsearch is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
     As the heart of the Elastic Stack, it centrally stores your data so you can discover the expected and uncover the unexpected.

-In Security Onion 2.0, Elasticsearch receives unparsed logs from logstash or filebeat.
+In Security Onion 2.0, Elasticsearch receives unparsed logs from :ref:`logstash` or :ref:`filebeat`.
 It then parses and stores those logs.

 Configuration
 -------------